cycle/docs/annotated/embeddings.md

 print_r($select->load('address')->fetchAll());
 ```

-## Query Embedded entity separatelly
+## Query Embedded entity separately
-It is possible to query embedded entity separatelly from parent, hovewer, you must clearly know the `role` of such entity as class name is forbidden (in order to allow usage of the emedding inside different parents).
-Usually such role will be composed using parent and entity role (and ":" separator).
+It is possible to query embedded entity separately from the parent, however, you must clearly know the `role` of such entity as class name is forbidden (in order to allow usage of the embedding inside different parents).
+Usually, such role will be composed using parent and entity role (and ":" separator).

 ```php
 $orm->getRepository("user:address")->findAll();